dglazkov/polymath/README.md

 Then run `python3 converter.py <FILENAME>`.
 It will create a new file that can be moved to `out` and used as embeddings.

+### Running the server

+To start the host server, run `python3 host/server.py`.
+It will start a Flask app as a local server.
+Go to `http://127.0.0.1:8080/api/query` to see the API endpoint.

 ### Developing

 It's recommended to use `virtualenv` to manage your python environment for this project.